Amish Food

 While in Lancaster County last week, I took Amish friends out to run some errands.
 We made it to four stores in three hours, in addition to a stop at the bank and another brief stop.
 I made a video describing the trip and the places we went (at bottom).
 I’ll also list the places here.
 Here they are in order.
 Have you ever visited…

 As we enter the prime season for fresh produce, I thought this might be a good topic to address.
 I suspect most in the public would assume that Amish-grown food (and dairy) is organic, although that’s not really the case.
-While there are certainly organic farmers among the Amish, and organic farming has grown in popularity over the past years and decades, the “default” or…
+There are certainly organic farmers among the Amish.
+And organic farming has grown in popularity over the past years and decades.
+However, the “default”…

 Eat a Meal in an Amish Home (Arthur, Illinois)